makingbands/makingbands.github.io/README.md

 Intellectual Property.

-If you want to use the art for a single installment as part of an interior design, gift, or personal collection I will exchange full rights to a composition in for an a different composition of the same dimensions created by the same process on the same medium.
+If you want to use the art for a single installment as part of an interior design, gift, or personal collection I will exchange full rights to a composition for a different composition of my choosing with the same dimensions created with the same process using the same materials.